-Dr. Wilensky teaches in both the undergraduate and graduate public health programs and has co-authored a textbook, Essentials of Health Policy and Law, which is used at both levels study.
-Dr. Wilensky serves on two Department committees – Curriculum and Recruitment and Admissions -- and on the School's SPH Curriculum Committee, BSPH Curriculum Comittee, and Undergraduate Planning and Practice Commitee.
-She also participtes in the GW committee for Undergraduate Deans.
+Dr. Wilensky has taught in both the undergraduate and graduate public health programs and has co-authored a textbook, Essentials of Health Policy and Law, which is used at both levels study.
+Dr. Wilensky currently serves on two Department committees – Curriculum and Faculty and Staff Affairs -- and on the School's SPH Curriculum Committee, BSPH Curriculum Committee, and Undergraduate Planning and Practice Committee.
+She also participates in the GW committee for Undergraduate Deans.

 Dr. Wilensky is the Assistant Dean for Undergraduate Education.
 In this role, she oversees programming and development for all of SPH's undergraduate offerings, including our three majors and four minors.
 In addition, she works with partners across the university to improve the experience for SPH's undergraduate students.